Thomas leads Celtics to fourth straight victory

-INDIANAPOLIS -- Boston Celtics guard Isaiah Thomas acknowledges that he has a flair for the dramatic.

-Thomas scored 28 points, including 14 in the fourth quarter, and Boston defeated the Indiana Pacers 109-102 on Thursday night in Bankers Life Fieldhouse
+INDIANAPOLIS -- Isaiah Thomas scored 28 points, including 14 in the fourth quarter, and the Boston Celtics defeated the Indiana Pacers 109-102 on Thursday night in Bankers Life Fieldhouse.

-"Fourth quarter ain't for everybody," Thomas said.
-"That's when it really matters.
-I just embrace the opportunity.
-I love the fourth quarter.
-I love when the game is close.
-I want to be that type of guy.
-I just do what I have always done, I guess.

-"Coach (Brad) Stevens just kept saying, "Keep firing away, because we're getting all the shots we want."
-We kept at it, stayed the course, and that's what it's all about.
-If we get stops and get out in transition, we're a tough team to beat."

 Boston (17-12) won its fourth in a row, sealing it with two free throws from Thomas and two from Jae Crowder during the final 14.9 seconds after Indiana (15-16) closed to within 105-102 on two C.J.
 Miles free throws with 19 seconds to play.